sourcenetwork/defradb/client/secondary_indexes.md

 ### Value encoding

-While DefraDB primarily uses CBOR for encoding, the indexing system employs a custom encoding/decoding solution inspired by CockroachDB.
-This decision was made because CBOR doesn't guarantee ordering preservation, which is crucial for index functionality.
-Our custom encoding ensures that numeric values maintain their natural ordering, strings are properly collated, and complex types like arrays and objects have deterministic ordering.
+DefraDB primarily uses CBOR for encoding.
+However, the indexing system uses a custom encoding/decoding solution, because CBOR doesn't guarantee ordering preservation, which is crucial for index functionality.

+Our custom encoding ensures that:
+- numeric values maintain their natural ordering,
+- strings are properly collated, and
+- complex types like arrays and objects have deterministic ordering.

 ### Index maintenance